U.S. State Court Cases | Campaign for Tobacco-Free Kids

 Case details: No. 23CV03801

-Key documents: Amicus brief, Circuit Court decision
+Key documents: Court of Appeals amicus brief, Circuit court amicus brief, Circuit Court decision

 Plaintiffs, tobacco and vape retailers and an industry trade association, challenged a Multnomah County law prohibiting the sale of flavored tobacco products on the grounds that it is preempted by the state’s tobacco retail licensing law.
 Over the objections of the plaintiffs, the Court granted our motion to file an amicus brief in support of the County’s motion to dismiss the lawsuit.
 Our brief, joined by 12 other national, state, and local public health, medical, and community organizations, asserted that the County’s flavored tobacco law was consistent with – and not preempted by – state law, and detailed the public health benefits that the County’s law would provide to its residents.
 In September 2023, the Circuit Court upheld Multnomah County’s flavored tobacco law, concluding that it was not preempted by state law.
 Plaintiffs have appealed that decision to the Oregon Court of Appeals, which has enjoined enforcement of the flavored tobacco law while the appeal is decided.
+Tobacco-Free Kids and 16 partner organizations also filed an amicus brief supporting the County’s law in the Court of Appeals.

 Six Brothers, Inc. d/b/a Brookline Sunoco v.
 Town of Brookline (Massachusetts Supreme Judicial Court, 2023)